com-480-data-visualization/ZHI/README.md

 To evaluate the project's code, please follow these steps:

-- Unzip the file `FootViz.zip` to access the source code of the application running on the website.
+- Unzip the file `footviz.zip` to access the source code of the application running on the website.
 Once unzipped, it includes a `README.md` that describes how to run the script, if needed.
 - Explore the notebooks in the `notebooks` folder.
 These notebooks have been pre-run with outputs generated, so you do not need to run them again.
 However, if you wish to run them, please first download the required datasets from [this Kaggle link](https://www.kaggle.com/datasets/stefanoleone992/fifa-23-complete-player-dataset) and place them in the `data/` folder, structured as follows:

 ```